ADHO MUKHA SVANASANA: DOWNWARD-FACING DOG POSE

 - Elongates and releases tension from your spine

 As translated by the Dalai Lama, this mantra means “the jewel is in the lotus,” or “praise to the jewel in the lotus.”
 Many contend the true meaning of this mantra cannot be translated into a simple phrase or sentence, but all of the teachings reiterate that suffering in life is unnecessary, and through peaceful reflection and calculated action, we can avoid the aspects of our lives that cause suffering and embrace those that bring joy and enhance our daily lives.
 The lotus is often believed to be symbolic of our ability to rise out of darkness and blossom with beauty, and this recognition of how we rise out of dark conditions is invoked through the power of this mantra.

 This mudra is also known as the “prayer mudra.”

-How to: The tips of the middle and ring finger (aakash or ether and earth) touches the tip of the thumb.
+How to: The tips of the middle finger and ring finger touch the tip of the thumb.
 The forefinger and little finger are stretched out and straight.

 - Helps move prana energy to the periphery of the body